sierret/AI-ML-based-text-summarization/README.md

 # AI-ML-based-text-summarization
 An AI/ML based solution to summary solution.

-Text is first cleaned with non-alphanumeric chars and stopwords removed.Then splits text into word tokens that are then used to form sentence vectors.
-The sentence vectors then are used to form a similarity matrix.
-The ranking in the similarity matrix.  page rank is then used on the sort scores of nodes in the matrix and determine a summary.
+Text is first cleaned with non-alphanumeric chars with stopwords removed and put in a list of sentences.The Glove dataset of word vectors is imported with each word and it's corresponding vector space values.
+The sum of each word vector space values are summed to produce the sentence vector space values,each of which is put into a list.
+This list is then used to create a similarity matrix, that is then ranked and sorted to determine a summary by sort order.
 Sample csv is provided.